My name is Simon Forsyth and I am a counsellor, psychotherapist and lecturer.

 - Family and relationship difficulties

-- Self-esteem and body image issues
+- Self-esteem, body image and shame

 - Traumas, such as sexual abuse and bullying